CelPyn/testing-mocking/README.md

 First, complete the implementation.
 You will want to look up any potential already existing beer for the id and check if there are differences.

-To save resources, you wouldn't want to call an update method if it's not needed.
+To save resources, you wouldn't want to update a field if it's not needed.

 Next up, test the implementation.
 Make sure to test these cases:
 - Updating a non-existing beer should throw a Runtime(!) exception.
-- Updating a beer which does not have changes for a certain field should have no interaction with said update method.
+- Updating a beer which does not have changes for a certain field should have no interaction with the setter in the `BeerEntity`.

 ### 4) `deleteBeer`